-As Director, Phil Bowen sets and leads the work and overall strategy of the organisation.
-Prior to being Director, Phil spent the majority of his career in the British civil service.
-He worked for the Home Office and Ministry of Justice, before working at HM Treasury and Cabinet Office as a delivery adviser to the Prime Minister on criminal justice reform.
-During his time in the civil service, he spent 14 months on secondment to the Center for Court Innovation in New York, working at Bronx Community Solutions.
+Phil Bowen leads the organisation, setting and overseeing the implementation of its overarching strategy.
+Prior to being Director, Phil spent the majority of his career in the British civil service, working for the Home Office, Ministry of Justice, and as a delivery adviser to the Prime Minister on criminal justice reform.

 - Phil BowenDirector

 Ellie Butson is responsible for overseeing the day-to-day financial administration, human resources policies and general operation of the Centre including managing and developing relationships.
 Prior to working at the Centre, Ellie has acted as the office manager for a number of charities as well as a referral administrator in oncology clinical trials.

 Jenny works at Community Advice, a service based within Highbury Corner Magistrates Court.
 She provides a range of advice, information and support to court users.
 Jenny has a MSc in Psychology and as a qualified teacher, has considerable experience in the education sector.